-Course Code:SOL5A907 Course Title: Defence & Strategic Studies Semester: IX Course Type: Seminar Course Credits: 4
+Course Code:SOL5B907 Course Title: Defence & Strategic Studies Semester: IX Course Type: Seminar Course Credits: 4

-Course description and learning outcomes:: In a dynamic and rapidly changing geopolitical scenario a counry's defence, security and strategic interest assume added significance.
-A law graduate is expected to keep abreast of this ,since many of these aspects involve the law.
+In a dynamic and rapidly changing geopolitical scenario a counry's defence, security and strategic interest assume added significance.
+A law graduate is expected to keep abreast of this, since many of these aspects involve the law.